 Anatomy and function of the hiprediscyourgo2023-06-22T18:36:48+00:00

 Anatomy and function of the hip

-a round ball that fits into the acetabulum, a cavity at the base of the pelvis
+The hip, a ball-and-socket joint, is the largest weight-bearing joint in the body.
+When the joint is healthy, the head of the femur (thighbone) forms a round ball that fits into the acetabulum, a cavity at the base of the pelvis that forms the socket.

 All information provided on this website is for information purposes only.
 Every patient's case is unique and each patient should follow his or her doctor's specific instructions.
 Please discuss nutrition, medication and treatment options with your doctor to make sure you are getting the proper care for your particular situation.
 If you are seeking this information in an emergency situation, please call 911 and seek emergency help.